ic3guy/ic3guy.github.io/_posts/2016-12-04-learning-cantonese-in-vancouver-s-chinatown.markdown

 Zoe Lam was our teacher.
 She had a really great positive attitude.
 She never thought our questions were silly.
 And she was able to draw a pretty good mouth, tongue and epiglottis!

 ## The Class and Field Trips

+Here I will summarize what we learned each week and highlight some of the places we went for our field trips.

+### Week 1 - Oct 1 2016 - Cantonese Greetings

+We learned the basics of the Yale romanization system.
+As well as how to say our please and thank you's.

+My favourite phrase **lei5 sIk6 dzo2 fan6 mei6 a3**.
+It literally means have you eaten rice yet?
+But it is said as a general greeting.

+We had a small talk about the history of chinatown.
+Some of the issues that are important for the community.
+Our field trip was to see the Wong clan meeting chambers and to see some of their archives.

+###